 Mae Tao Clinic staff come from all over Burma to recieve medical training so they can help their people.
-Many of our staff share a special bond with our patients, as often they learned of the Clinic by being patients themselves.

 Today the clinic’s staff spans a range of age, experience, and ethnicity.
 A visitor to the clinic might hear three or four languages being used at any given moment as the staff go about their work.
 Medics volley in conversation, jumping between Burmese, English and their own ethnic languages.
 Of course, the original founders of the clinic were from the Karen and Burman ethnic groups, however, this was due mainly to the proximity of the clinic to Karen State, and the linguistic needs of the majority of patients.